Shimura operators for certain Hermitian symmetric superpairs: Realizations of the Symmetric Superpairs and Root Data

 \subsection{Highest Weights and Cayley Transforms}

-In order to relate the two different choices of Cartan subalgebra, $\tk$ and $\hk$, we consider the Cayley transform $c$ (\ref{eqn:Cayley}). the Cayley transform $c$ allows us to send the positivity on one Cartan subalgebra to that of the other Cartan subalgebra.
+To relate the two different choices of Cartan subalgebra, $\tk$ and $\hk$, we consider the Cayley transform $c$ (see (\ref{eqn:Cayley})) which allows us to send the positivity on one Cartan subalgebra to that of the other Cartan subalgebra.
 Specifically, we have $c^{-1} : \hk \rightarrow \tk$, and the dual map $c^{-1}_*: \tk^* \rightarrow \hk^*$.
 It is then a direct computation to check that

-First, we set the choice of positive roots $\Sigma^+(\gk, \tk)$ according to the chain (c.f.
-Subsection~\ref{subsec:CWDec})
+First, we set the positive roots $\Sigma^+(\gk, \tk)$ according to the chain (c.f.
+Section~\ref{prelim})

 which equivalently gives a Borel subalgebra of $\gk$, denoted as $\bk^+_\natural$.
 In fact, we have

 By applying $c^{-1}_*$ to each of the terms in a chain, we can transfer the positivity corresponding to one Borel subalgebra to another.
 Thus, the $c^{-1}_*$ induced choice of positivity of $\Sigma(\gk, \hk)$ is given by